$p$-adic Banach space representations of $SL_2({\mathbb Q}_p)$: Introduction

-All representations on Banach spaces are tacitly assumed to be continuous.
-Such a representation is called {\it unitary} if the group action is norm-preserving.
+All representations on topological vector spaces are tacitly assumed to be continuous.
+We call such a representation {\it irreducible} if it is topologically irreducible, i.e., if it is non-zero and the zero subspace is the only proper closed subspace stable under the group action.
+A Banach space representation is called {\it unitary} if the group action is norm-preserving.
 If $V$ is an $E$-Banach space representation of $G$, we denote by $V^\an$ the subspace of locally analytic vectors of $V$.
-Similarly, $V^\sm$ is the subspace of smooth vectors and $V^\lalg$ is the subspace of locally algebraic vectors of $V$.
+Similarly, if $V$ is a Banach representation, or a locally analytic representation, $V^\sm$ is the subspace of smooth vectors and $V^\lalg$ is the subspace of locally algebraic vectors of $V$.